-The Centers for Disease Control and Prevention (CDC) is reminding healthcare professionals seeing patients from the areas affected by Hurricane Delta to maintain a high index of suspicion for carbon monoxide (CO) poisoning.
-Other people who may be exposed to the same CO source may need to be identified and evaluated.
+The Centers for Disease Control and Prevention (CDC) is reminding healthcare professionals seeing patients from areas affected by Hurricanes Fiona or Ian to maintain a high index of suspicion for carbon monoxide (CO) poisoning.
+Other people who may have been exposed to the same CO source may need to be identified and evaluated.

 The signs and symptoms of CO exposure are variable and nonspecific.
 A tension-type headache is the most common symptom of mild CO poisoning.
-Other common symptoms of CO poisoning are dizziness, weakness, drowsiness, upset stomach, vomiting, chest pain, and confusion.
+Other common symptoms of CO poisoning are dizziness, weakness, drowsiness, upset stomach, vomiting, chest pain, and altered mental status (confusion).